MangalAnkur/DevOpsPlanet-read-yaml-file/README.md

 ### Usage

-To use the action, include a step in your workflow with the following syntax.
+To use the action, include a step in your workflow with the following syntax

 ```
 - name: Step name